erikgrenfors/FSND-Capstone-Trade-Compliance-Monitor/README.md

 # Testing the application
 For testing two JWT will be required.
 Both can be acquired at the live mock application running on Heroku [here](https://trade-compliance-monitor.herokuapp.com/).
 An `EMPLOYEE_ROLE_ACCESS_TOKEN` can be acquired by logging in by any user.
-A `CO_ROLE_ACCESS_TOKEN` can be acquired by logging in by using email **john.doe@example** and password **verySimple1**.
+A `CO_ROLE_ACCESS_TOKEN` can be acquired by logging in by using email **john.doe@example.com** and password **verySimple1**.
 Make sure to logout between each login.

 Please read section *Setting up local PostgreSQL database* for instructions on how to create `trade_compliance_monitor_test`, **but** note that database name now ends with "**test**" and not with "**dev**".